oasis-tcs/openc2-ap-pf/oc2pf.md

 * 3.1.1.1 **MUST** support JSON serialization of OpenC2 Commands that are syntactically valid in accordance with the property tables presented in [Section 2.1](#21-openc2-command-components).
 * 3.1.1.2 All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in [Section 2.1](#21-openc2-command-components) of this specification.
 * 3.1.1.3 **MUST** support the use of a Transfer Specification that is capable of delivering authenticated, ordered, lossless and uniquely identified OpenC2 messages.
-* 3.1.1.4 **SHOULD** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided as referenced in [Section 1](#1-introduction) of this specification.
+* 3.1.1.4 **SHOULD** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided.
 * 3.1.1.5 **MUST** be conformant with Version 1.0 of the OpenC2 Language Specification.
 * 3.1.1.6 **MUST** implement the 'query features' Command in accordance with the normative text provided in Version 1.0 of the OpenC2 Language Specification.
-* 3.1.1.7 **MUST** implement the 'response_requested' Command Argument as a valid option for any Command.
+* 3.1.1.7 **MUST** implement the response_requested Command Argument as a valid option for any Command.
 * 3.1.1.8 **MUST** conform to at least one of the following conformance clauses in this specification:
    * Conformance Clause 2
    * Conformance Clause 3